danisztls/arc-neon/README.md

 This is a fork of [jnsh/arc-theme](https://github.com/jnsh/arc-theme), that by itself is a fork of the original and not mantained [horst3180/arc-theme](ihttps://github.com/horst3180/arc-theme).
 Changes were made only in the Gnome Shell and GTK parts of the theme.
+Check also [horst3180/arc-icon-theme](https://github.com/horst3180/arc-icon-theme).

 # Changes from upstream
 + Improved top bar visibility by increasing font size